 The Harmful Effects of Toxic Parenting on Children

 How Child Development can Prevent and Perhaps Heal Narcissism – I break down several key developmental milestones and how mishandling of them may result in known narcissistic traits.
-Narcissism is known to set in by the time is between 2 and 5 years old.
+Narcissism is known to set in by the time a child is between 2 and 5 years old.
 Note: I do not think narcissism can be healed.
 This is mostly a venture into dissecting the process of how narcissists became narcissist.
 I do not recommend trying to heal a narcissistic abuser, not unless you can be very detached from this person, without them hurting you.

 “Father Knows Best”